 IceLotto is a lottery ticket messenger service that has remained relatively overlooked amidst stiff competition from bigger names in the industry.
 Even so, IceLotto has been in business continually since 2011 and is still selling lotto tickets online today.
-In conducting this review, we have noticed several areas of concerns which you can read about below.
+In conducting this review, we have noticed several areas of concern which you can read below.

 We are not willing to recommend IceLotto to readers at this time.

-The IceLotto website is owned and operated by Y&M Hans Management Limited based out of Cyprus.
+The IceLotto website is owned and operated by Y&M Hans Management Limited, based out of Cyprus.
 Little information about Y&M Hans Management is available online, and other reviews published online have been mixed.
 It seems some other people like IceLotto while others do not – nothing strange here.

 Customers from the United States and Israel are not accepted.

-There is one strange thing we should note about IceLotto up front to avoid any confusion.
-It appears there are two completely different websites with conflicting information, different lottos and different prices.
+There is one strange thing we should note about IceLotto upfront to avoid any confusion.
+It appears there are two completely different websites with conflicting information, different lottos, and different prices.

 The IceLotto business model is based on a simple premise: to buy lottery tickets on behalf of customers.
-If there is a lottery somewhere in the world that you would like to try, you can visit sites such as IceLotto to have them purchase tickets for you so you don’t have to pack your bags and catch a plane.
+If there is a lottery somewhere in the world that you would like to try, you can visit sites such as IceLotto to have them purchase tickets for you, so you don’t have to pack your bags and catch a plane.

 When you buy lottery tickets online through IceLotto.com, they send agents out to purchase tickets from authorized retailers on your behalf.
 Tickets are then scanned and uploaded so you can view them from your account page.
 This shows the tickets have indeed been purchased and allows you to verify all results.